 Daily schedules are determined by the current day’s caseload.
 Whenever possible, participation in necropsies is the priority.
 Teaching sets of classic non-domestic animal gross and histologic lesions are available for study as are copies of important published papers and literature.
 The ZPP has a full library of reference texts and archives of case material that are available for individual study if interest and time permit.

-To apply, students are asked to send a copy of their CV, letter of interest, requested externship dates, and names of three references (letters are not necessary) to Dr. Karen Terio at email@example.com.
+To apply, students are asked to send a copy of their CV, letter of interest, requested externship dates, and names of three references (letters are not necessary) to Dr. Kathleen Colegrove at ZPPTraining@vetmed.illinois.edu.
+Applications will be reviewed on or around February 1, June 1, and October 1 of each year and available slots will be filled based on the strength of the application.

-The externship program is highly competitive; available slots are often filled as far as one year in advance.
+The externship program is highly competitive; available slots are often filled as far as one to two years in advance.

 Externship positions are not open to graduate veterinarians.
 Housing is not provided, although there are several low-cost options in the area.